laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 ― Marcus Aurelius**

-This guide ― reviews Marcus Aurelius’ directions regarding self-control/ disciple ― for the intention of; *using what is in your control* and being able to *apply yourself to live life in line with what is most important to you*.
+This guide ― reviews Marcus Aurelius’ directions regarding self-control/ discipline ― for the intention of; *using what is in your control* and being able to *apply yourself to live life in line with what is most important to you*.

 ## :classical_building: Why listen to Marcus Aurelius?